jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_datatypes.rst

 .. note::

    You can generate example model files which are based on the EnMAP-Box test dataset.
-In the processing algorithms under *EnMAP-Box -> Auxilliary* you can find one algorithm for each kind of model file:
+In the processing algorithms under :menuselecion:`EnMAP-Box --> Auxilliary` you can find one algorithm for each kind of model file:
      * Create Test Classifier (RandomForest)
      * Create Clusterer (KMeans)
      * Create Regressor (RandomForest)